 DyeVC allows one to have different views of a repository.
 The response time and scalability of each view varies according to the information granularity: the finer the granularity, the lower the performance.

 A number of future research arises from this approach.
-Different visualizations can be developed to show the commit history, compacting it, for example, by collapsing contiguous nodes that represent commits with the same level of accessibility.
+Different visualizations can be developed to show the commit history, compacting it, for example, by automatically collapsing contiguous nodes that represent commits with the same level of accessibility.
 The ability to attach new layouts and filters allows the development of new visualizations, in order to present different metrics and views of the repository.
 These views may help answering the following questions: which repositories or which people changed a specific artifact or group of artifacts?
 Which commits introduced a higher amount of changes in the code?
 DyeVC could also work together with tools that provide awareness of existing and possible conflicts amongst work being made concurrently.

 References